dushyant7917/Automatic-Feedback/README.md

 # Automatic-Feedback
-Python program to fill the feedback form with just one command!
+Python program to fill the SRM University's teachers feedback form with just one command!
+Time to fill the form reduced from 10-15 mins to 1 min!

 ### Prerequisites before running the script
 1. Python